StackVista/stackstate-docs/configure/topology/event-handlers.md

 - A **PropagatedHealthStateChangedEvent** is generated when the propagated health state of an element changes.
     - `event.PropagatedHealthStateChangedEvent.getStateChanges` - returns the chain og elements through which the health state change propagated.
-    - `event.PropagatedHealthStateChangedEvent.getCauseId` -
+    - `event.PropagatedHealthStateChangedEvent.getCauseId` - returns the node ID for the original cause of the element's propagated state change.
-    - `event.PropagatedHealthStateChangedEvent.getTriggeredTimestamp` -
+    - `event.PropagatedHealthStateChangedEvent.getTriggeredTimestamp` - returns the time at which the state change occurred.

 - A **ViewHealthStateChangedEvent** is generated when the health state of the entire view changes.
     - `event.ViewHealthStateChangedEvent.getNewStateRef` - returns an object representing the current state of the view.
     - `event.ViewHealthStateChangedEvent.getOldStateRef` - returns an object representing the previous state of the view.
-    - `event.ViewHealthStateChangedEvent.getCauseId` -
+    - `event.ViewHealthStateChangedEvent.getCauseId` - returns the node ID for the original cause of the view's state change.
-    - `event.ViewHealthStateChangedEvent.getTriggeredTimestamp` -
+    - `event.ViewHealthStateChangedEvent.getTriggeredTimestamp` - returns the time at which the state change occurred.

 #### Properties for async functions